-Once you are starting to feel connected to the Foundational Principles of Slacklining, there are four more slackline principles to turn your attention to.
+Once you are starting to feel connected to the Foundational Principles of Slacklining, there are five more slackline principles to turn your attention to.
 We refer to these as the “Advanced Foundations”.
 Adding these poses to your slackline practice will begin to unlock the ability to perform a wide variety of poses and transitions with ease.

 We hope that this library helps you find a new path of practice.
 While we often put ourselves in complicated positions please remember that this is not the goal of yoga.
 The goal is to find peace and union in everything we do.